Know Before You Go

 The 2020 Cinco de Mayo Fiesta has been canceled due to the coronavirus pandemic.
 For the most up-to-date information, please visit the Cinco de Mayo Fiesta website.

 For more than 30 years, the Portland Guadalajara Sister City Association has hosted a Cinco de Mayo Fiesta that has become one of the largest multicultural celebrations in Oregon.
-Returning May 1–3, 2020, the fiesta boasts three full days packed with festivities and culturally immersive programming at Tom McCall Waterfront Park in downtown Portland.
+Returning in May 2021, the fiesta boasts three full days packed with festivities and culturally immersive programming at Tom McCall Waterfront Park in downtown Portland.
 During the event, festival-goers can experience the spirit of Mexico through music, arts, dance and sport.